Updated by Bobby

 This looks nothing like a guitar rig most of us would own.
 Fair?

 We don't see a combo amp running a simple pedal line.
-In fact, Li's setup looks incredibly complex.
+In fact, these setups look somewhat complex.
 Enough so that many might be turned off from even attempting to set up a similar rig.

 There's also the issue of expense.

-If we can take the mystique and the complexity out of these systems, boiling them down to a few basic components, than it's easy to see how we can setup our own guitar rack systems at an affordable price and benefit from their versatility.
+But if we can take some of the complexity out of these systems and boil them down to a few basic components, it becomes easier to see how we can set up our own guitar rack systems at an affordable price and benefit from their versatility.

 The Difference between Combo Amps and Standalone Power or Preamps

-To understand Li's rig, and rack systems in general, it helps to know what a guitar amp actually is.
+To understand rack systems, it helps to know what a guitar amp actually is.

-Let's say you buy a combo amp, like the following:
+Let's say you buy a combo amp, like the Boss Katana 50: